I, Robot (film): Critical response

+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Richard Roeper gave the film a positive review, calling it "a slick, consistently entertaining thrill ride".
 Urban Cinefile called it "the meanest, meatiest, coolest, most engaging and exciting science fiction movie in a long time".
 Kim Newman from Empire said, "This summer picture has a brain as well as muscles."
 Washington Post critic Desson Thomas called it "thrilling fun."
 Several critics, including Jeff Otto from IGN, thought it was a smart action film: "I, Robot is the summer's best action movie so far.
 It proves that you don't necessarily need to detach your brain in order to walk into a big budget summer blockbuster."

 In a mixed review, A. O. Scott of The New York Times felt it "engages some interesting ideas on its way to an overblown and incoherent ending."
 Roger Ebert, who had highly praised Proyas's previous films, gave it a negative review: "The plot is simple-minded and disappointing, and the chase and action scenes are pretty much routine for movies in the sci-fi CGI genre."
 Claudia Puig from USA Today thought the film's "performances, plot, and pacing are as mechanical as the hard-wired cast".
-Todd McCarthy from Variety simply called it "a failure of imagination".
+Todd McCarthy from Variety called it "a failure of imagination".